1919 Philippine legislative election

-Elections for the Philippine Legislature were held on June 3, 1919, pursuant to the Philippine Organic Act of 1902 which prescribed elections for every three years.
-Voters elected all 90 members of the House of Representatives in the 1919 Philippine House of Representatives elections; and all 22 members of the Senate in the 1919 Philippine Senate elections.
+Elections for the Philippine Legislature were held on June 3, 1919, pursuant to Jones Law of 1916 which prescribed elections for every three years for both chambers of legislature.
+Voters elected all 90 members of the House of Representatives in the House of Representatives elections; and 11 out of 24 members of the Senate in the Senate elections.
+This is the first time that two chambers held elections in the same date.